 Bhatura, a popular Indian fried bread enjoyed by everyone…

 Making puffed up Bhatura is quite an art and when it puffs up you will do a happy dance.
-This is a no yeast recipe and can be made without much effort.
+This is a no yeast & egg recipe and can be made without much effort.

-The dough has to be kneaded well till soft and smooth, at least 10 minutes.
+The dough has to be kneaded well till soft and smooth, for at least 5 minutes.
 Cover the dough with a damp cloth so that it won’t dry off and allow the dough to rest for an hour.
-While frying, the oil should be hot so that the flattened dough will puff up.
+While frying, the oil should be hot so that the flattened dough will puff up beautifully.